-Status: 7/27/15 - Approved by the House on a voice vote and referred to Senate
+Status: 7/27/15 - Approved by the House on a voice vote and referred to Senate Committee on Commerce, Science and Transportation

-H.R.
+Legislation/Topic H.R.
 2127 (Thompson) - The Securing Expedited Screening Act

 This bill would require the Transportation Security Administration (TSA) to limit expedited security screening at airports to passengers enrolled in a Department of Homeland Security trusted traveler program, members of the armed forces, and other low risk travelers.